QuestNetwork/qd-messages-ts/README.md

 Pro Tip: Put a file in your `/bin` that runs the quest-cli like so `node /path/to/quest-cli/index.js` from any folder on your system.
 It's much nicer!

 ## Warning
 **THIRD PARTY DEPENDENCIES NOT AUDITED YET!
 APP HAS ACCESS TO FILESYSTEM!
-USE IN VIRTUAL MACHINE!**
+USE IN VIRTUAL MACHINE UNTIL 1.0.0!**

 ## Features